vincentoleary/tutorial-QGIS/README.md

 This is a similar example using the Jamaican dataset weather_stations.zip

-- In QGIS, go to Layers > Add Vector Layer.
+- In QGIS, go to Layer > Add Layer > Add Vector Layer.
 Browse to the downloaded weather_stations.zip file and click Open.

 - Weather stations should be loaded into QGIS now.